katjatuma/katjatuma.github.io/index.md

 **Reviewer**
 - the Information and Software Technology journal (IST)
-- the Journal of Systems and Software (JJS)
+- the Journal of Systems and Software (JSS)
 - the International Journal on Software and Systems Modeling (SoSyM)

 **PC Member**